BrianEnigma/aws_flash_cards/README.md

 This project lives on Github at <https://github.com/BrianEnigma/aws_flash_cards>.
 It also lives on AWS CodeCommit, but I'm still trying to figure out if I can open that repo to the public.
 (Ping me if you know how.)

+You can read more about the thought-process that led to this project, its history, and design at this blog post: <https://netninja.com/2016/07/04/designing-amazon-web-services-playing-cards/>

 ![AWS Flash Cards](cards.jpg)

 ##License